 - a.
 Describe how students and faculty members are made aware of the program's competencies and their assessment. - b.
 Describe how the institution manages the assignment of patients to student clinicians. - c.
-Provide documentation on program strengths and weaknesses related to providing students with patient care experiences.
+Provide documentation related to the strengths and program weakness related to providing students with patient care experiences.
 Provide documentation that patient access is sufficient to permit students to achieve competency.
 If there are patient shortages describe strategies that have been implemented to ensure that students have sufficient clinical experience to develop competency. - d.
 Describe opportunities for students to manage medically-compromised patients and patients with disabilities and/or chronic conditions. - e.
 Describe the assessment process in place to monitor student's clinical experience.
 As an appendix provide documentation outlining these processes and the tracking of these experiences. - f.
-Describe the processes in place to ensure that all students have met the programs' published and distributed competencies.
+Describe the processes in place to ensure that all student have met the programs' published and distributed competencies.